 Outreach services for those living at the camps will be provided.

-Similarly, local governments are “encouraged” to adopt the policies and to take advantage of available resources and infrastructure “to take action with the urgency this crisis demands to humanely remove encampments from public spaces,” the executive order states.
+Similarly, local governments are “encouraged” to adopt policies and take advantage of available resources and infrastructure “to take action with the urgency this crisis demands to humanely remove encampments from public spaces,” the executive order states.

 San Francisco recently announced that leaders are crafting new guidelines to remove encampments, but other cities such as Los Angeles have expressed reluctance to do so.
 It remains to be seen which cities and counties will follow the governor’s orders.